 Work package 6

-The goal of WP6 is to work closely with the technology development work packages and ensure that all of the developments coming out of TechOceanS are based on, utilise, and advance the state of the art of ocean best practices, including those needed for global interoperability and data science.
-This involves providing rigorous tests of developments in laboratory, simulated environments and coastal tests of sensor systems to provide metrology evaluation and feedback into design.
+The goal of WP6 was to work closely with the technology development work packages to ensure that all developments from TechOceanS were based on, utilized, and advanced the state of the art of ocean best practices, including those required for global interoperability and data science.
+This involved conducting rigorous tests of developments in laboratory settings, simulated environments, and coastal tests of sensor systems to provide metrology evaluation and feedback into the design process.

 Lead: